jas-sin82/jas-sin82/README.md

 ### Hi 👋

-#### I am Jasvir Singh !
-Software Developer graduate from Code Institute Ireland Diploma in Software Development !
+#### I am Software Developer!
+Graduate from Code Institute Ireland!

 A confident, and reliable frontend & backend web developer with an understanding of frontend & backend languages including HTML5 | CSS3 | JavaScript | React | jQuery | Node.js| MongoDB, Git, GitHub, Gitpod and Heroku and a full understanding of UX and UI.